vatsimhk/HKCP/README.md

 # HKCP Plugin
-The HKCP (Hong Kong Controller Pluging) contains improvements and added functionality to Euroscope for Hong Kong vACC Controllers.
+The HKCP (Hong Kong Controller Plugin) contains improvements and added functionality to Euroscope for Hong Kong vACC Controllers.
 It currently has two main functions - a flight plan checker and a missed approach alarm.

 ## VFPC
 VFPC (Virtual Flight Plan Checker) checks flight plans against relevant route and altitude restrictions.